 Media Fact Sheet

 Crossnore School & Children’s Home grows healthy futures for children and families by providing a Christian sanctuary of hope and healing.

 We have three locations: 86 acres in the quaint Blue Ridge Mountain town of Crossnore, NC founded in 1913 by Drs.
 Eustace and Mary Martin Sloop, 212 rolling acres on the edge of downtown Winston-Salem, NC founded in 1909 by the Western Conference, United Methodist Church, and an office in the historic district of downtown Hendersonville, NC opened in 2018.

-Our Foster Care & Adoptions program trains foster families to receive their foster care license from the state of North Carolina.
+Community-based foster families receive their training from Crossnore and then apply for their foster care license from the state of North Carolina.
 After licensure, Crossnore provides placement of children, supervision of families, and on-going training the form of a monthly support group for foster families.